 In March 2020, the World Health Organization declared coronavirus disease (COVID-19) a global pandemic and the United States federal government declared COVID-19 a national emergency.
 The Organization implemented an emergency response to ensure the safety of its patients, staff and the community.
-In adhering to guidelines issued by the Centers for Disease Control and Prevention, the Organization took steps to create safe distances between both staff and patients.
-All providers received the necessary equipment to allow for medical and behavioral health visits using telehealth.
+In adhering to guidelines issued by the State of New Hampshire and the Center for Disease Control, the Organization took steps to create safe distances between both staff and patients.
+Medical and behavioral health patient visits were done through telehealth when appropriate.